 - Your own name and address.

-- The building’s address if different to your own.
+- The building’s address if it is different to your own.

 - Full details of what you propose to do (including plans where appropriate).